 The project includes HVAC and lighting improvements at the John J. McCormick Jr. Administration Building.
-Work will upgrade lighting to LED fixtures which will include all of the troffers and can-lights in the drop ceilings.
+Work will upgrade lighting to LED fixtures which will include all the troffers and can-lights in the drop ceilings.
 A payback in 3-5 years is expected on the investment.
 LED lighting reduces electrical usage and repair and labor costs as fixture life is 20+ years.
 Heating and A/C effectiveness and efficiency needs to be improved as well.

 Funding will correct the failing roof and internal structure of the wash water tank.
-The condition of the wash tank is poor and areas of the ceiling have fallen into the tank and in some cases, structural rebar is exposed.
+The condition of the wash tank is poor, and areas of the ceiling have fallen into the tank and in some cases, structural rebar is exposed.
 The internal walls of the tank will need to be addressed and recoated.

-RSW WTP METERING ENHANCEMENTS
+RSW WTP Metering Enhancements

 The addition of flow meters for PACL and Ferric Chloride will provide a greater control of chemical into each half of the basin feeds.
 This will allow for more precise optimization of not only the feed chemicals but of the flocculation and sedimentation process which will be critical when used in conjunction with the membranes.

 Customer Service (CS) is seeking increased efficiency for incoming phone calls.
-CS representatives field 255 incoming calls/day and EWW handles 490 total calls/day.
-At times, customers have to wait on-hold for long periods.
+CS representatives’ field 255 incoming calls/day and EWW handles 490 total calls/day.
+At times, customers must wait on-hold for long periods.
 A central call center can direct incoming call to the proper Department and an Interactive Voice Response (IVR) system will direct customers with call-in payments to make them without having to wait or tying up CS representatives.
 Also included is an outbound delinquency calling system which will deliver automated messages to customers, saving postage costs.
 Approximately $60,000/year is spent on postage for delinquency notices.

 Currently there are no variable frequency drives (VFD) on any of the Low Service pumps at the RSW WTP.
 On Low Service Pump 212, a 24-inch variable discharge valve is capable of varying the flow.
 The continued use of this pump at reduced flows is causing two concerns including 1) the cost for running the pump is much higher than for a VFD, and 2) damage to the pump volute, impeller and housing are going to cause premature failure for this pump.